sysintelligent/devops-bridge/README.md

 # DevOps Bridge

-A tool between developers and complex backend infrastructure, inspired by Argo CD.
+A tool between developers and complex backend infrastructure.
 It gives developers the edge they need to succeed while simplifying platform complexities.

 ## Key Features
+- Modern microservices architecture with Go backend, Next.js frontend, and CLI
+- Next.js App Router for efficient routing and built-in authentication
+- Modern UI stack with Next.js 14, shadcn/ui components, and Tailwind CSS
-- Clean and minimalist design with responsive layout
+- Clean and minimalist design with responsive layout and dark mode support
-- Dark mode support and customizable theme using CSS variables
-- Component-based architecture using React and Next.js
-- Type-safe development with TypeScript
+- Type-safe development with TypeScript and component-based architecture
-- Modern styling with Tailwind CSS
+- Kubernetes integration for managing containerized applications
+- Comprehensive API support with both REST and gRPC endpoints
+- Easy installation via custom Homebrew tap with automatic updates

 ## Table of Contents